thusharathiwanka/thusharathiwanka/README.md

 ### Undergraduate Student

    - 🌱 I’m currently learning react
-   - 👯 I’m looking to collaborate with web developers
+   - 👯 I’m looking to collaborate with other developers
    - 💬 Ask me about anything
    - 🥅 2021 Goals: contribute more to projects
    - 😄 Pronouns: He/Him